 Phony phone solicitations, identity theft and data breaches are on the rise.
-With more than 198,000 reports of fraud in 2020, according to the Federal Trade Commission, it is more important than ever to monitor and protect your financial information.
+With more than 2.8 million reports of fraud in 2021, according to the Federal Trade Commission, it is more important than ever to monitor and protect your financial information.
 Credit freezes, also known as security freezes, are a way for victims of identity theft or compromised financial information to protect their accounts against fraud.
 Here’s what you need to know about freezing your credit.

 What is a credit freeze?

 A credit freeze locks your credit report until you approve its release—making it harder for identity thieves to open new credit accounts in your name.
 If you’ve frozen your credit, new creditors can’t look at your credit report without your permission.
 (Your current creditors, government agencies and debt collectors can still access your data.)
 A freeze doesn’t affect your credit score or prevent you from accessing your own credit report.
 Your accounts remain open, so it’s a good idea to keep monitoring your bank and credit accounts for signs of fraud.

 Lifting the freeze